Print Pro Queue Manager Deep Dive (video)

 Vertical alignment test print example

 Yes, it’s a bit of an eye test, but our task is to identify the column number whose line segments show the black & white portions in best alignment with each other, resulting in a single straight horizontal line.
-In the above example, the best column is ‘+4’.
+In the first of the two above examples (printed on the Omni DTF), the best column is ‘+4’.

 In the ‘+2’ column the white segments are slightly below the black segments, and in the ‘+6’ column the white segments are slightly above the black segments.
 As you look to the left of the ‘+2’ column you can see that the white segments keep getting further below the black segments and to the right of the ‘+6’ column the white segments keep getting further above the black segments.